-Students who are listed on the eligibility list and are not passing two or more subjects can be recommended for the SAP program
+Students who are listed on the eligibility list can be recommended to the PST (Problem Solving Team).

 ACCIDENTS

 In the event of an accident that injures a student, either at school, on the school bus, or while engaged in any school-authorized activity for which medical treatment other than normal first aid is required, parents will be notified immediately.
 It is important that accurate information be provided by the parents on the "Student Profile form" that is filled out at the beginning of the school term.
 SHOULD CHANGES IN STATUS (address, phone, job, etc.) OCCUR, IT IS VITAL TO FORWARD THAT INFORMATION TO THE SCHOOL OFFICE.